Noise Complaints

 You can report a barking dog online or call 311.

-- According to Sacramento County Code 8.08.050, animals are prohibited from making loud or disturbing noises without provocation, including, but not limited to, chronic howling, yowling, barking, whining, or other utterances.
+According to Sacramento County Code 8.08.050, animals are prohibited from making loud or disturbing noises without provocation, including, but not limited to, chronic howling, yowling, barking, whining, or other utterances.
 But, this does not apply to animal noises emanating from legally operated veterinary hospitals, humane societies, animal shelters, farm or agricultural facilities, or areas where keeping of farm animals or fowl is permitted.
+Please refer to Sacramento County Animal Care Services for more information on Chickens and Roosters in Sacramento County.

 For more information on this program, please contact: